 Looking back to the beginning of 2020, Western Asset’s outlook was for a gradual expansion of global growth, supported by low inflation and dovish central bank policy.
 That outlook has obviously been derailed by COVID-19 and the impact of virus containment measures that have brought the global economy to a screeching halt.
 Today’s self-imposed shutdown has resulted in an economic downturn unsurpassed in history due to its rapidity if not also severity, which has manifested itself as stress in different parts of the capital markets.
-Now that policymakers have hopefully stabilized financial markets with historic amounts of monetary and fiscal firepower, our task force’s focus is on the path and pace of the economic recovery.
+Now that policymakers have hopefully stabilised financial markets with historic amounts of monetary and fiscal firepower, our task force’s focus is on the path and pace of the economic recovery.
 In this piece, we will discuss the virus and government response before moving on to containment relaxation, the economic outlook and Western Asset’s resulting investment strategy.

 Understanding and Treating COVID-19